 So, what is there to do in Southern Leyte?
 And where the heck is it?
 For starters, it’s about a three-hour flight (since you have to fly into Cebu or Manilla first), Northeast of Dumaguete and it’s home to the most jaw-dropping whale shark tour.

 This tour is the polar opposite of Oslob.
-I have raved about it in one of my most cherished blog post about crossing the number one item off my bucket list, and I have talked about how it’s the best place to see whale sharks in the Philippines.
+I have even talked about how it’s the best place to see whale sharks in the Philippines.
 Some people choose to not participate in animal tourism at all, so that’s why it’s optional for this leg of the trip, and it’s a trip in and of itself to actually get there.
 I boarded a flight from Dumaguete to Manilla, flew Manilla to Tacloban, then I hired a driver to take me three hours south to Malitbog, where the tour would be taking place.
 It doesn’t seem like much now, but prepare yourself, and pack snacks.

 This tour had less than ten people, four of them being us tourists, and the others were boat hands that made us a fresh lunch, and a marine biologist that was there studying the sharks alongside us which was super cool.
 We were in a larger boat and once we spotted a shark, the boat would drop us off a good distance away from it, and we would then follow the shark into the abyss until the next one was spotted.
 The spotters there would drag you behind their paddle boat to the shark which made the whole experience so incredibly fun, unique, and truly off the beaten path.